SOFTWARE ENGINEER PI CASE STUDY

 THE CHALLENGES

-The contract requirements were the central challenge.
+The endorsement requirements were the central challenge.
 A standard online PI policy typically won't support an additional insured endorsement or an indemnity to principals clause - these require specific policy wordings and in most cases need to be confirmed directly with the underwriter before binding.
-Getting this wrong could have meant a policy that technically existed but didn't satisfy the contract.
+Getting this wrong could have meant a policy that technically existed but didn't provide the cover he actually needed.

 The underwriters who couldn't quote at all were an early signal.
 Two specialist agencies don't list software development as a recognised occupation in their systems.
 For a broker unfamiliar with these market-specific occupational classifications, those approaches could have wasted days.
 Knowing which underwriters to bypass is as important as knowing which ones to approach.